MEET OUR FACULTY

 LILLIE CONNER

 Lillie Conner lives in Spanish Fort, Alabama and began her dance training at the age of three at Mobile Ballet’s Eastern Shore Studio in Daphne, Alabama.
-Lillie has danced at Mobile Ballet for sixteen years and became a member of the Mobile Ballet Company in 2017.
+Lillie has danced at Mobile Ballet ever since and became a member of the Mobile Ballet Company in 2017.
 “I have always loved dance, ballet in particular, because of the artistry and movement it entails.
 My ballet experiences have added so much joy to my life.
 I have been given the opportunity to perform in many Mobile Ballet productions, including Ovation, The Nutcracker, A Midsummer Night’s Dream, The Princess and the Frog, Peter Pan, and Swan Lake.
 I am excited for the opportunity to teach younger ballet students at Mobile Ballet, while continuing my ballet training and performing as a member of the Mobile Ballet Company”.
 Lillie is also currently a student at the University of Mobile, majoring in Pre-Health Biology.

 SAVANNAH CRABTREE